daliusd/ghlite.nvim/README.md

     config = function()
       require('ghlite').setup({
-        debug = false, -- if set to true debugging information is written to ~/.ghlite.log file view_split = 'vsplit', -- set to empty string '' to open in active buffer diff_split = 'vsplit', -- set to empty string '' to open in active buffer comment_split = 'split', -- set to empty string '' to open in active buffer open_command = 'open', -- open command to use, e.g. on Linux you might want to use xdg-open merge = {
+        debug = false, -- if set to true debugging information is written to ~/.ghlite.log file view_split = 'vsplit', -- set to empty string '' to open in active buffer, use 'tabnew' to open in tab diff_split = 'vsplit', -- set to empty string '' to open in active buffer, use 'tabnew' to open in tab comment_split = 'split', -- set to empty string '' to open in active buffer, use 'tabnew' to open in tab open_command = 'open', -- open command to use, e.g. on Linux you might want to use xdg-open merge = {
           approved = '--squash',